CTSRD-CHERI/SIMTight/README.md

   * `#define SIMTUseLRUSpill 1`

-When CHERI is enabled, it's possible to share vector register memory between the integer and capability meta-data register files.
+When CHERI is enabled, it's possible to share vector register memory between the integer and capability metadata register files.

   * `#define SIMTUseSharedVecScratchpad 1`

 In this case, both register file sizes must be defined the same.
-This option causes a one cycle pipeline bubble when loading a capability meta-data vector from the register file.
+This option causes a one cycle pipeline bubble when loading a capability metadata vector from the register file.

 SIMTight also supports an experimental _scalarised vector store buffer_ (also referred to as the compressed stack cache) to reduce the cost of